Technology penetrates every aspect of traditional financial services, be it payments, mortgages, or insurance.

 Automation of the processes.
-In the attempt to minimize the risks of human error, Robotic Process Automation (PRA) will be able to help companies set up automated processes without heavy involvement of development teams and IT departments.
+In an attempt to minimize the risks of human error, Robotic Process Automation (PRA) will be able to help companies set up automated processes without the heavy involvement of development teams and IT departments.

 Voice technology introduction.
 While hardly anyone hasn’t heard about Siri or Alexa, in 2019 AI-based voice assistance will be introduced to financial call centers.
 Moreover, some companies are rumored to be testing voice recognition as an alternative authentication method.

 The clock is ticking for Payment Services Directive 2.0.
 September 14, 2019, is the ultimate deadline for all EU companies to adopt a Regulatory Technical Standard (RTS) upon the directive (EU) 2015/2366 (PSD2).

 - Fintech Trends to Watch in 2019 CBInsights.com

 - Q1 2019 Global FinTech Funding Roundup by Gomedici.com